Factory output drags on euro zone's economy

 FRENCH JOB LOSSES

-Led by France, EU leaders agreed at a summit last month to inject 120 billion euros (93.8 billion pounds) into the European economy to counterbalance public sector layoffs and cuts in spending to bring budget deficits down to sustainable levels.
+Led by France, EU leaders agreed at a summit last month to inject 120 billion euros ($145 billion) into the European economy to counterbalance public sector layoffs and cuts in spending to bring budget deficits down to sustainable levels.

 But with the euro zone crisis also weakening business confidence in China, the United States and other major economies, that plan may not be enough, especially when only 60 billion euros will be available quickly.